LukeGrahamLandry/franca/devlog.md

-  doesn't have a pcie node, and does have a bunch of virtio_mmio, and it claims to use Virtualization.framework which makes sense to me because its not slow as fuck, which implies i can ask for the type of io thats not super complicated.
+  doesn't have a pcie node, and does have a bunch of virtio_mmio, and it claims to use Virtualization.framework which makes sense to me because its not slow as fuck, which implies i can ask for the type of io thats not super complicated. i choose to believe its just lying and remapping them secretly.
+- if the decission is apple just doesn't have emerg_wr, then i just have to do the virt queue thing. got hello world to work on qemu eventually... would you believe... doesn't work on avf.

 ## (Nov 11)